A symplectic refinement of shifted Hecke insertion: Variations

 Restricted to (FPF-)involution words, symplectic and orthogonal Hecke insertion reduce to less complicated algorithms, which refer to as \emph{(FPF-)involution Coxeter-Knuth insertion}.
 Propositions~\ref{fpfins-prop} and \ref{invins-prop} describe these bumping procedures, which are shifted analogues of \emph{Edelman-Greene insertion} \cite{EG} and ``reduced word'' generalizations of \emph{Sagan-Worley insertion} \cite{Sagan1987,Worley}.

 \begin{proposition}[FPF-involution Coxeter-Knuth insertion] Let $a$ be a positive integer.
 Suppose $L$ is a row or column of an increasing tableau.
 One inserts $a$ into $L$ as follows: \ben \item[] Find the first entry $b$ of $L$ with $a \leq b$.
 If no such entry exists then add $a$ to the end of $L$ and say that no entry is bumped, but refer to the added box as the bumped position.
-Otherwise: \begin{itemize} \item If $a=b$ then leave $L$ unchanged but say that $a+1$ is bumped from the position \textbf{directly following} the position of $b$. \item If $L$ is a row (rather than a column) and $b$ is the first entry of $L$ and $a\not \equiv b\modu 2)$, then leave $L$ unchanged but say that $a+2$ is bumped from the position of $b$. \item In all other cases replace $b$ by $a$ in $L$ and say that $b$ is bumped. \end{itemize} \een Now suppose $T$ is an increasing shifted tableau such that $\row(T) a$ is an FPF-involution word.
-Start by inserting $a$ into the first row of $T$ according to the rules above.
-If no entry is bumped then the process terminates.
-Otherwise, we have bumped an entry from a position on or off the main diagonal of $T$.
-In the on-diagonal case, continue by inserting the bumped entry into the second column; in the off-diagonal case, continue by inserting into the second row.
-This either results in no bumped entry, in which case the process terminates, or in an entry bumped from some position of $T$.
-If we have bumped a diagonal position at this or any earlier step, we continue by inserting the bumped entry into the third column; otherwise, we insert into the third row.
-Continue in this way until we insert into a row or column and no entry is bumped.
-The tableau that remains is $T\farrow a$ and the sequence of bumped positions is the corresponding bumping path from Definition~\ref{farrow-def}. \end{proposition}
+Otherwise: \begin{itemize} \item If $a=b$ then leave $L$ unchanged but say that $a+1$ is bumped from the position \textbf{directly following} the position of $b$. \item If $L$ is a row (rather than a column) and $b$ is the first entry of $L$ and $a\not \equiv b\modu 2)$, then leave $L$ unchanged but say that $a+2$ is bumped from the position of $b$. \item In all other cases replace $b$ by $a$ in $L$ and say that $b$ is bumped. \end{itemize} \een Now suppose $T$ is an increasing shifted tableau such that $\row(T) a$ is an FPF-involution word. \ben \item Start by inserting $a$ into the first row of $T$ according to the rules above.

+\item If no entry is bumped then the process terminates.
+Otherwise, an entry is bumped from some position of $T$.
+If this position is on the diagonal or if a position bumped in an earlier step was on the diagonal, then we continue by inserting the bumped entry into the next column; otherwise, we continue by inserting the bumped entry into the next row.

+\item Repeat step 2 until we insert into a row or column and no entry is bumped. \een The resulting tableau is $T\farrow a$ and the sequence of bumped positions is the corresponding bumping path from Definition~\ref{farrow-def}. \end{proposition}

 Using Theorem~\ref{fpf-hecke-char-thm} and Lemmas~\ref{ck-lem1}, \ref{ck-lem2}, and \ref{ck-lem3}, it is straightforward but fairly tedious to deduce that the output of this algorithm coincides with Definition~\ref{farrow-def} when $\row(T)a$ is an FPF-involution word.
 We leave these details to the reader.